Alkenso/simplesrp/README.md

 # simplesrp
-SRP 6a implementation in C++ compatible with Apple's `corecrypto` library
+SRP 6a implementation in C++ compatible with Apple's `corecrypto` library.
+Compatible with macOS, Windows, Linux.
+Requires support of C++17 compiler but does NOT use any C++14/17 specific libraries.

 SRP (Secure Remote Protocol) is auhtentication protocol that prevent user password or its derivatives from being sent over the network.